ahmadassaf/blog-posts/general/2017-03-27-latex-best-practices.md

  - As i did not have a specific research topic in the beginning, i was skimming various *wide* fields.
 As a result, i have created a separate folder for each research field i was focusing on e.g., `Dataset Profiling`, `Linked Data quality`
  - I had a root folder for conferences, journals and workshops that contained a separate folder for each relevant venue for my research.
 For example, i had:
+ - I also had a separate folder foe even paper i have made.
+That folder contained all the papers i have read that influenced my research for that paper and/or have been referenced in it.

 ```
 ├── Conferences
-│   ├── ISWC'13 - International Semantic Web conference 2013
+    ├── ISWC'13 - International Semantic Web conference 2013
-│   ├── ESWC'13 - Extended Semantic Web conference 2013
+    ├── ESWC'13 - Extended Semantic Web conference 2013
-|   .....
 ├── Workshops
-|	├── PROFILES'15 - International Workshop on Dataset PROFIling and fEderated Search for Linked Data
+	├── PROFILES'15 - International Workshop on Dataset PROFIling and fEderated Search for Linked Data
-|	 ......
 ├── Posters
-│   ├── Semantic Web Journal
+    ├── Semantic Web Journal
-│   ├── IJSWIS - International Journal on Semantic Web and Information Systems
+    ├── IJSWIS - International Journal on Semantic Web and Information Systems
-|   ....Organisations
 ```

- - I also had a separate folder foe even paper i have made.
-That folder contained all the papers i have read that influenced my research for that paper and/or have been referenced in it.

 I have also kept a bunch of bookmarks for all the relevant conferences, journals.
 Made sure i also follow their respective Twitter accounts and made also a separate columns in [Tweetdeck](https://tweetdeck.twitter.com/) for their Tweet feed and for specific hashtags.
 Some of these bookmarks are:

 ### Journals and Research Portals